MassinissaDjellouli/CTFStuff/README.md

         AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA\x00 <- [Buffer A] cat .passwd # <- [Buffer B]

     If need to inject null byte: printf '\x00'

+If we have a shell that does not execute anything:

+`(printf 'bufferoverflow' && cat) | ./program`

+Adding cat at the end lets us interact with the shell.

 ## Unix bins that can bypass security stuff
 https://gtfobins.github.io/